M23 campaign (2022–present): Motives of M23

+Experts argue that M23's motives have neither been consistent over time nor between its members.
+Some identified motives include, but are not limited to, genuine worries for aggression against Congolese Tutsi, territorial expansion and land rights, profit incentives primarily from mineral extraction, evasion of arrest, and desire for power.
+Since its 2022 resurgence, the M23 have stated their concern for Tutsi populations and dismay regarding corruption within the Congolese government.
+Some expert communities argue M23 invoked these worries to both obscure from their other motivations and distract from war crimes which contradict their stated aims; other communities argue that these motivations, rooted in colonial history, remained true for many fighters and, therefore, can not be discounted.

 Stearns argued that the new M23 offensive was possibly aimed at enforcing the group's inclusion in a disarmament, demobilisation, and reintegration (DDR) programme.
 Previous attempts of M23 at becoming part of this process, including after the 2013 agreement, failed due to considerable opposition by the Congolese public.
 One of the issues hampering any attempts to achieve M23's complete demobilisation is the fact that several members of the rebel group are known to have committed various war crimes over several years of involvement in insurgencies, even before M23 itself had emerged.
 This makes their integration into the Congolese security forces or rewarding them with amnesties difficult to justify in the DR Congo.

-Crime of war
+War crimes

 On 6 August 2025, the OHCHR reported that between 9 and 21 July, M23 forces, aided by the RDF, killed at least 319 civilians in North Kivu, including 48 women and 19 children, most of whom were farmers camping in their fields.